How to Apply: EMT | How to Apply: EMT | TJC

 You need to be prepared to meet the following additional requirements before the first day of class if you are accepted into the program:

-After registering for the EMT program—but before classes begin—you must undergo and pass a criminal background check and drug screening through Corporate Screening.
+You must pass a criminal background check and drug screening through Corporate Screening.
 You will be given information on how to complete these at the mandatory orientation.
-The cost of the background check and drug screen are included in Tuition and Fees.
+The mandatory is now held on the first day of class.
+The background check and drug screen cost is included in Tuition and Fees.

 Program Orientation